10 Best Herbal Juices For Puffy Eyes

 matricaria chamomilla juice

-Matricaria chamomilla, commonly known as chamomile, is a popular herbal remedy often used in the form of juice to address puffy eyes.
+Matricaria chamomilla, commonly known as chamomile, is a herbal remedy often used in the form of juice to alleviate symptoms of puffy eyes.

 2. Dog rose (Rosa canina)